 Our vision is not limited by the walls of this building.
 We’ve turned a semi-abandoned structure into a flourishing, energy-efficient nonprofit center built with local, minority-owned businesses.
-This won’t be just another building with nonprofit offices, but rather an ecosystem that fosters collaboration among those who want to build equitable economic models that fight displacement.
+This is not just another building with nonprofit offices, but rather an ecosystem that fosters collaboration among those who want to build equitable economic models that fight displacement.

 Being in the heart of Oakland is central to our vision.
 Oakland, with its diverse population and innovative community leaders actively working to address the many problems we face, is where all these challenges and opportunities come together.